Ryszard Fabiszewski

 Ryszard Fabiszewski (born 15 May 1952) is a former international speedway rider from Poland.

 Speedway career

+Although he did not ride in Britain, he toured the United Kingdom during Poland's 1973 tour when the Poles created significant interest over their fearless riding styles.

 Fabiszewski won a silver medal at the Speedway World Team Cup in the 1977 Speedway World Team Cup.